golemparts/rppal/README.md

 in corrupted data when a slave device tries to use clock stretching at arbitrary points during the transfer.
 Clock stretching only works properly during read operations, directly after the ACK phase, when the additional delay is longer than half of a clock period.
 More information can be found [here](https://elinux.org/BCM2835_datasheet_errata#p35_I2C_clock_stretching).

+A possible workaround for slave devices that require clock stretching at other points during the transfer is to use a bit-banged software I2C bus by configuring the `i2c-gpio` device tree overlay as described in `/boot/overlays/README`.

 ### SPI